dylanbegin/packer/README.md

 |  [Void](https://voidlinux.org/)                      | glibc      | 1029 | |
 |  [Windows](https://www.microsoft.com/en-us/windows/) | 11         | 1030 | |
 |  [Zorin](https://zorin.com/os/)                      | 17.1       | 1031 | |
+> [!WARNING]
-> :warning: The Talos xz image is pulled from [Image Factory](https://factory.talos.dev/).
+> The Talos xz image is pulled from [Image Factory](https://factory.talos.dev/).
 Use the Disk Image link in the packer variable file after you finish the customize.

 # Acknowledgements
 Huge shout out to Pumba98 for his excellent repo which much of this was inspired.
 You can find his repo here: